Breaking the Chains: Finding Happiness After Divorce

 But time has a way of peeling back the layers and revealing the truth.

 I’d tolerated treatment I never would’ve accepted from anyone else.
-I justified his actions in the name of keeping our marriage intact.
-But in the end, I knew staying was no longer an option.
+I justified his actions to keep our marriage intact.
+But in the end, staying was no longer an option.
+And as painful as it was, letting go became the first step toward reclaiming my life.

 “If you walked away from a toxic, negative, abusive, one-sided, dead-end, low vibrational relationship or friendship — you won.”